bilalrajput09/Catalog-of-my-things/README.md

 ## Key Features <a name="key-features"></a>

 - [x] **Create a catalog** :- The user can create a catalog of things they own.
-The catalog can contain books, music albums, movies, and games.
+The catalog can contain books, music albums, and games.
 - [x] **Add things to the catalog** :- The user can add things to the catalog.
-Each thing has a title, a creator, and a year of release.
+Each thing has a title, a author/label/genre, and a year of release.
 - [x] **List all things in the catalog** :- The user can list all things in the catalog.
 - [x] **Save the catalog to a file** :- The catalog data will be saved to a file.
 The file will be in JSON format.
 - [x] **Load the catalog from a file** :- The catalog data will be loaded from a file.
 The file will be in JSON format.